Too many freelancers (particularly new ones) rush into working with clients without getting a freelance contract template signed and put into place.

 We freelancers, like everybody else, have bills to pay.

-Whether you're freelancing full-time or taking a few contract gigs on the side of your day job, your freelance income is self-employed income.
-And you probably have plans for that income—savings, keeping the bills paid, affording the next family trip, investing or otherwise.
+Whether you’re seeking out well-paid freelance jobs or looking to bring on a couple remote jobs on the side of your full-time gig, your freelance income is self-employed income.
+You’re an independent contractor with a small business to run, and you probably have plans for that income—savings, keeping the bills paid, affording the next family trip, investing or otherwise.

 Not having clear payment terms stipulated in your freelance contract leaves room for clients to delay payment.
-Here's the section about payments I include in my freelance contracts:
+Here’s the section about payments I include in my own written contracts:

 This kind of payment (once per month) works best for me, but you may want to stipulate more payments spread out across the month or otherwise depending upon your type of work.